 Cheap Flights to Lausanne on Lake Geneva, Switzerland

 Geneva Airport (GVA) is the closest airport to Lausanne in Western Switzerland.
 The airport is only 60 km from Lausanne with fast traveling on the Autoroute A1 allowing for driving times as short as 40 minutes.
-Direct trains from Geneva Airport to Lausanne are available around four times per hour with traveling times around 50 minutes.
+Direct trains from Geneva Airport to Lausanne are available around five times per hour with traveling times around 50 minutes.

 Zurich Airport (ZRH) also offers relatively easy access to Lausanne.
 For most passengers arriving at Zürich, taking the train or driving will probably be a faster and cheaper option than catching a connecting flight to Geneva Airport.
 Zurich Airport is 230 km (2h30) from Lausanne with direct hourly trains taking around 2h30.

 Klook give easy online quotation for traveling to Lausanne from Geneva or Zürich airports but most travelers will find the trains a better deal.

 - See Flying to Lausanne for more details on traveling from Geneva and Zurich airports to Lausanne.